 There are a lot of other charming reliefs to admire throughout the tomb.
 For example, note the cow giving birth by the entrance.

 We also have the typical netting and funeral scenes and what appears to be two men wrestling.
-This is a unique Old Kingdom example of what would later be a common motif throughout Middle Kingdom tombs.
+This is a unique Old Kingdom example of what would later be a common motif at Middle Kingdom tombs.

 The Pyramid of Sekhemkhet